cometcake575/Architect-HK/README.md

 ## Architect

-Architect is a Silksong level editor, used for creating and sharing your own custom maps.
+Architect is a Hollow Knight level editor, used for creating and sharing your own custom maps.

 The mod is designed to be simple but powerful, with a ton of different things you can place down with loads of configuration options, including enemies, platforms, levers, gates and even your own custom textures and sounds!